We take a look at some of the defining moments in the history of Tower Bridge.

 This iconic structure has survived two world wars, berthed some of the largest ships in the world and still to this day raises its bridges an average of 800 times per year with over 40,000 people crossing it daily.

-Steeped in history, Premier Inn has delved into each decade of the much-loved attraction to celebrate its big birthday, with a set of photographs that chronicle the history of this famous landmark.
+Premier Inn has delved into each decade of the much-loved attraction to celebrate, with a set of photographs that chronicle the history of this famous landmark.

 The opening ceremony for Tower Bridge was held in 1894, eight years after construction began.
 It took 432 workers to build the bridge, in excess of 70,000 tons of concrete sunk to the bed of the River Thames to support the structure and over 11,000 tons of steel provided the framework for the towers and walkways.